Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: The Cohen-Lenstra heuristics

 The {\em Cohen-Lenstra distribution} is a probability distribution on $\lgp$: the $\mu$-mass of the (isomorphism class of) $A$ equals

 The measure $\mu$ can be alternately described (see \cite{FW}) as the distribution of the cokernel of a random map $\Z_{\ell}^{N} \rightarrow \Z_{\ell}^N$ ({\em random} according to the additive Haar measure on the space of such maps), as $N \rightarrow \infty$.
-From this latter description, we see that the expected number of surjections from a $\mu$-random group into a fixed abelian $\ell$-group $G$ equals $1$.
+From this latter description, we see that the expected number of surjections from a $\mu$-random group into a fixed abelian $\ell$-group $A_0$ equals $1$.

-In fact, this last remark {\em characterizes} $\mu$: \begin{lem*} If $\nu$ is any probability measure on $\lgp$ for which the expected number of surjections from a $\nu$-random group to $G$ always equals $1$, then $\nu = \mu$. \end{lem*} \proof Indeed, the assumption gives, for every abelian $\ell$-group $A$,
+In fact, this last remark {\em characterizes} $\mu$. {Writing $\Sur(G_1, G_2)$ for the set of surjections from the group $G_1$ to the group $G_2$, we have:} \begin{lem} If $\nu$ is any probability measure on $\lgp$ for which the expected number of surjections from a $\nu$-random group to $A_0$ always equals $1$ -- i.e.,